philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 Of all the Marvel movies, I'd say Morbius is definitely one of them.
 The runtime of 1 hour and 44 minutes simply wasn't enough.
 But I GUESS it's fine as long as they're working on a sequel.

+# Well Carl, how was it?

+It was sh&ast;t.

-_I rate this movie a Morbillion/10_
+_I rate it a Morbillion/10_.